-Rocks in the earth’s crust can be broadly categorized in to three types.
-Those major rocks types are igneous rocks, sedimentary rocks, and metamorphic rocks.
-Geologist made this classification based on the geological process, which formed the given rocks.
-Igneous rocks are formed when melted rocks cool and solidify.
-Sedimentary rocks are formed when sediments get solidified.
-Metamorphic rocks are rocks that have changed from igneous rocks or metamorphic rocks.
-Like water cycle, there exist rock cycle (geological cycle) in geology.
-Rock cycle means the process by which rocks are formed, degraded, and reformed by the internal geological processes like plutonism, volcanism, uplift etc and/or by external geological process like erosion, weathering, deposition, etc. According to rock cycle one rock type can be changed into another (either of other two types).
-Out of the volume of the outer 16kms of the earth’s crust, 95% is igneous rocks and 5% is made up of sedimentary rocks.
-Note that here the metamorphic rocks are included either of the category based on their original rock type, that is, if it is from igneous origin then that is considered under igneous rocks
+There are three types of rocks on the earth’s crust as igneous rocks, sedimentary rocks, and metamorphic rocks.
+Geologist made this classification based on the geological process that formed these rocks.
+Igneous rocks form when melted rocks cool and solidify while sedimentary rocks form when sediments get solidified.
+Metamorphic rocks, on the other hand, are rocks that have changed from igneous rocks or metamorphic rocks.
+Like the water cycle, there exists a rock cycle (geological cycle) in geology.
+Rock cycle is the process by which rocks are formed, degraded, and reformed by internal geological processes like plutonism, volcanism, uplift and/or by external geological processes like erosion, weathering, deposition, etc. According to the rock cycle, one type of rock can change into another (either of the other two types).

-Igneous rocks are the oldest type of rocks in the earth.
-All the other types of rocks are formed from igneous rocks.
-Igneous rocks are formed when magma (molten materials) rise from the earth’s interior.
-Igneous rocks can be sub classified further according to their depth of formation.
-The rocks that form below the earth surface are called as intrusive igneous rocks.
-And rocks that form on the earth surface are called extrusive igneous rocks (volcanic rocks).
-These rocks contain silica 40% to 80%.
-Magnesium and iron are important among others.
-Granite, pegmatite, gabbro, dolerite, basalt are some examples for igneous rocks.
+Igneous rocks are the oldest type of rocks on earth.
+All other types of rocks are formed from igneous rocks.
+Igneous rocks form when magma (molten materials) rise from the earth’s interior.
+It is possible to categorize further according to their depth of formation.
+The rocks that form below the earth surface are ‘intrusive igneous rocks’.
+Moreover, rocks that form on the earth surface are ‘extrusive igneous rocks’ (volcanic rocks).

-Rocks are broken up in to small pieces due to weathering agents like wind, water, etc. Those small particles are known as sediments.
-These sediments get deposited by various mechanisms.
-These sediments form very thin layers.
-Then these layers become harder over a long period of time.
-Those hardened layers of sediments are called sedimentary rocks.
-Texture of sedimentary rocks reflects the mode of sediment deposition and subsequent weathering.
-Sedimentary rocks are easy to identify as layers are visible.
-Most sedimentary rocks are formed under the water (sea).
-Sedimentary rocks normally have pores as they formed from sediments.
-Shale, sandstone, limestone, conglomerate, coal are some of the examples for sedimentary rocks.
+The texture of sedimentary rocks reflects the mode of sediment deposition and subsequent weathering.
+Sedimentary rocks are easy to identify because of the visible layers.
+Most sedimentary rocks form under the water (sea).
+Sedimentary rocks normally have pores since they form from sediments.
+Shale, sandstone, limestone, conglomerate, and coal are some examples of sedimentary rocks.
 These rocks are usually rich in fossils.
-Fossils are the remains of the animals and plants, being preserved in rocks.
-Sedimentary rocks are found in a variety of colours.
+Fossils are the remains of the animals and plants that are preserved in rocks.
+Sedimentary rocks are present in a variety of colours.